deepsquare-io/grid/docs/workflow/40-workflow-api-reference/02-job.md

 Launch a background process to run a group of commands if not null.

-Is exclusive with "run", "for", "use".
+Is exclusive with "run", "for", "use", "steps".

 Go name: "Launch".